 1. Introduction

 2. Roles and Responsibilities

 3. Regulatory Requirements

 4. Organisational Structure

-4. Organisational Structure

 5. Scope of Policy

 6. Engagement with Investee Companies

-7 Annual Review of Implementation of Policy
+7. Annual Review of Implementation of Policy

-, Annual Review of implementation of Polic//

 Shareholder Engagement Policy

 Introduction

 Prescient Fund Services (Ireland) Limited (the "Firm") is authorised by the Central Bank of Ireland as an alternative investment fund manager under the European Union (Alternative Investment Fund Managers) Regulations as amended (the "AIFM Regulations") and as a UCITS management company under the European Communities (Undertakings for Collective Investment in Transerable Securities) Regulations 2011 as amended (the "UCITS Regulations").